Growth

 View Insight → -

-AI search is replacing Google for your buyers — here's how to show up
+AI search is replacing Google — show up

-ChatGPT, Perplexity, Claude, and Google AI Overviews are answering your buyers' questions first.
+ChatGPT, Perplexity, Claude, and AI Overviews answer buyers first.
 If your content isn't structured for AI citation, you're invisible there.

 View Insight → -

 Construction firms don't need a social strategy.
-They need a system that turns project documentation into trust-building content — without a full-time marketing hire.
+They need a system that turns project documentation into trust-building content.

 View Insight → -

 No paid spend.
 No marketplace dependency.
-Just a content system, a consistent publishing rhythm, and a topic architecture built around what buyers actually search.
+Just a content system, a consistent publishing rhythm, and a topic architecture around what buyers search.

 View Insight → -

-We were working, delivering, shipping — and still something felt wrong.
+We were working, delivering, shipping — and something felt wrong.
 The failure was structural: chasing engagement instead of building trust architecture.
-Here's what changed.

 View Insight → -

-The Production Day model lets a single founder record a month of video in 8 hours.
-The exact shooting schedule, teleprompter setup, and energy management we use.
+The Production Day model: one founder records a month of video in 8 hours.
+Exact shooting schedule, teleprompter setup, and energy management.

 View Insight →